XiayuXu/xjtu-octa/datasets/README.md

 # Data Preparing

 1. Download the OCTA dataset from the Baidu web disk and decompress it to the root directory.
-   2. You can also send an Email directly to jienengchen01 AT gmail.com to request the preprocessed data for reproduction.
 2. The directory structure of the whole project is as follows:

 ```bash